crossbario/crossbar/docs/FAQ.rst

 protocol.

-We do provide components for communicating with other applications over HTTP/POST requests- see :doc:`the documentation <../administration/http-bridge/HTTP-Bridge>` , as well as integration for MQTT clients via a :doc:`full MQTT broker <../administration/mqtt-broker/MQTT-Broker>` .
+We do provide components for communicating with other applications over HTTP/POST requests- see :doc:`the documentation <HTTP-Bridge>` , as well as integration for MQTT clients via a :doc:`full MQTT broker <MQTT-Broker>` .